tryigit/Android-Life-Knowledge/docs/05-software-lifecycle-and-updates.md

 *   **Support Tier:** Intermediate.
 *   **Impact:** Better than in the past, but still reliant on the vendor's roadmap.
 Updates often arrive later than their Qualcomm counterparts.

-### 3. OEM Custom Silicon (Google Tensor, Samsung Exynos)
+### 3. OEM Custom Silicon (Google Tensor, Apple)
 This is where the paradigm shifts.
-Companies like Google (Tensor) and Samsung (Exynos) control both the silicon design and the operating system integration.
+Companies like Google (Tensor) and Apple control both the silicon design and the operating system integration.
 *   **Support Tier:** Full / Extended (7+ Years).
 *   **Impact:** Because Google owns the Tensor chip, they can decide to write new drivers for it 6 years later.
 This allows the Pixel 8 series, for example, to promise 7 years of OS updates that include *actual* kernel version bumps, keeping the device secure and performant at a hardware level.